wmo-im/wis2box/docs/source/reference/running/api-publishing.rst

    wis2box metadata station publish-collection

-.. note:: run the command ``wis2box metadata station publish-collection`` to
+.. note:: This command also runs automatically at startup and thereafter every 10 minutes
-          publish your stations as a collection to the wis2box API
+          to keep your stations up to date.

 .. seealso:: :ref:`station-metadata`

 Discovery metadata API publishing